Nonabelian Fourier transforms for spherical representations: Abstract

 \section{Abstract}

 Braverman and Kahzdan have introduced an influential conjecture on local functional equations for general Langlands $L$-functions.
 It is related to Lafforgue's equally influential conjectural construction of kernels for functorial transfers.
-We formulate and prove a version of Braverman and Kazhdan's conjecture for spherical representations over an archimedian field that is suitable for application to the trace formula.
+We formulate and prove a version of Braverman and Kazhdan's conjecture for spherical representations over an archimedean field that is suitable for application to the trace formula.
 We then give a global application related to Langlands' beyond endoscopy proposal.
+It is motivated by Ng\^o's suggestion that one combine nonabelian Fourier transforms with the trace formula in order to prove the functional equations of Langlands $L$-functions in general.